Prediction of Cross-Fitness for Adaptive Evolution to Different Environmental Conditions: Consequence of Phenotypic

-The remainder of this paper is organized as follows: In Sec.\ref{sec:model}, we introduce the GRN model of a cell used in the present study, and describe the procedure of simulated evolution.
-Next, in Sec.\ref{sec:phenotypic_constraint_grn} we show that phenotypic constraints are produced when the GRNs are evolved under fitness to satisfy multiple input-output relationships.
+The remainder of this paper is organized as follows: In Sec.\ref{sec:model}, we introduce the GRN model of a cell used in the present study and describe the procedure of simulated evolution.
+Next, in Sec.\ref{sec:phenotypic_constraint_grn}, we show that phenotypic constraints are produced when the GRNs are evolved under fitness to satisfy multiple input-output relationships.
 We demonstrate that the degree of the phenotypic constraint acquired through evolution is determined by the number and strength of the postulated input-output relationships.
 We also explain such constraints in terms of the nature of gene regulatory matrices.
 In Sec.\ref{sec:prediction_cross_resistance}, we show the results of simulations of adaptive evolution to a variety of environmental stresses, by using the evolved GRNs obtained in Sec.\ref{sec:phenotypic_constraint_grn} as the ancestor.
 Then, we computed the cross-fitness, that is, the fitness of a cell that has evolved under another environment for a new environment.
 We demonstrated that this cross-fitness is approximated using low-dimensional variables along with phenotypic constraint coordinates.
 In particular, when a $P$-dimensional phenotypic constraint exists, the cross-fitness and cross-resistance that are desired from it are approximately described by a function of $P$ variables.
+Then, the cross-fitness as a result of evolution is predicted by the correlation in transcriptome changes upon environmental stresses.
 In Sec.\ref{sec:potential_approximation_to_cross_fitness}, the approximate form of cross-fitness in Sec.\ref{sec:prediction_cross_resistance} is derived by assuming that fitness is given by a potential function of low-dimensional environmental and genetic coordinates.
+In Sec.\ref{sec:application_for_experimental_data}, we apply the present theory to experimental data of evolution of resistance to antibiotics in \textit{E.coli}.
+The experimental data well reproduce the predicted correlation between the cross-fitness and transcriptome changes.
 In Sec.\ref{sec:discussion}, we summarize the result and discuss its relevance to cross-resistance observed in experiments of bacterial evolution of antibiotic resistance.